 Mr. O’Connell regularly handles complex Impaired Driving and Violent Crime trial litigation.
 In late December, 2014, two days before Christmas, he assisted in securing Judicial Interim Release for an Accessory to Murder in Downtown Toronto in the Firm’s R. v.
 T.M. .
 He has also handled Impaired Driving Charter Litigation, specifically arguments to exclude breath and blood samples seized by police during their investigation.

-Before embarking on his legal career, Mr. O’Connell was an actor and light-heavyweight boxer who fought at Dublin’s National Stadium.
+Mr. O’Connell was also an actor and light-heavyweight boxer who fought at Dublin’s National Stadium.

 DONICH LAW IN THE MEDIA